 - IG Markets Ltd v Huang VCCC 1961 related to mortgage broker who traded in derivatives, CFD – applications to set aside default judgments, Defendant unable to sell contracts on plaintiff’s trading platform quickly enough to avoid extensive losses.

-Marie is President of the French Australian Lawyers Society.
+Marie was the President of the French Australian Lawyers Society from 2012 until early 2020.
 She is a legal advisor to the French Honorary General Consul in Melbourne.

 Prior to being called to the Bar, Marie worked at leading law firm in the UK, where she acted in disputes relating to EU Law, competition law in the Court of Appeal and in the European Court of Justice.